Crown421/the-past-does-matter-paper/README.md

 # The Past Does Matter: Correlation of Subsequent States in Trajectory Predictions of Gaussian Process Models
 ### Steffen Ridderbusch, Sina Ober-Blöbaum, Paul James Goulart

+Note: The code will follow imminently, ahead of the presentation of my paper.

 This repo contains the code for the paper [The Past Does Matter: Correlation of Subsequent States in Trajectory Predictions of Gaussian Process Models](https://proceedings.mlr.press/v216/ridderbusch23a.html), published at UAI 2023.

 The method presented in this paper has been incorporated into the Julia package [GPDiffEq.jl](https://proceedings.mlr.press/v216/ridderbusch23a.html), which has also been used in this repo.